loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 ### Move to group

-You can move a thread to another group or subgroup, or to an invite-only thread.
+You can move a thread to another group or subgroup.
+The thread will then be visible to any member of the destination group, and anyone who have been specifically invited to the thread.

 Select **Move to group** from the 3 dot menu to the right of the thread.